clairedriedger/cd/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+list_title: "NewZ: From around the world"
 ---

-NewZ: From around the world
+NewZ: From around the world \n
 Claire's New Zealand newspaper